MarumiSatoishi/master/present の箇所まとめ.md

 [[E4.16.2]]:
  > Without this, the greatest part of Men must be either very Scepticks, or change every Moment, and yield themselves up to whoever, having lately studied the Question, offers them Arguments; which for want of Memory, they are not able ***present***ly to answer.

-E4.16.4?
- > Since therefore it is unavoidable to the greatest part of Men,
- > if not all, to have several Opinions, without certain and indubitable Proofs of their Truths; and it carries too great an imputation of ignorance, lightness, or folly, for Men to quit and renounce their former Tenets, ***present***ly upon the offer of an Argument, which they cannot immediately answer, and shew the insufficiency of

 [[E4.21.4]]
  > Thirdly, The Third Branch may be called σημειωτική‎, or the Doctrine of Signs, the most usual whereof being Words, it is aptly enough termed also λογική‎, Logick; the business whereof, is to consider the Nature of Signs, the Mind makes use of for the understanding of Things, or conveying its Knowledge to others.
+ >
-For since the Things, the Mind contemplates, are none of them, besides it self, ***present*** to the Understanding, 'tis necessary that something else, as a Sign or Representation of the thing it considers, should be ***present*** to it
+ > For since the Things, the Mind contemplates, are none of them, besides it self, ***present*** to the Understanding, 'tis necessary that something else, as a Sign or Representation of the thing it considers, should be ***present*** to it